 It is important to note that even though a company is advising you to do this, or maybe they even do this for you, it can still land you in hot water either way.

 Be sure to ask about the company’s guarantee when it comes to the utilization ratio of the tradelines.
-Some companies go as high as 30% utilization, which definitely has the potential to negatively affect credit.
+Some companies go as high as 30% utilization, which is not ideal.

 When evaluating a tradeline company, check to see how long they allow AUs to stay on their tradelines.

 Generally, it’s best if you can stay on the tradeline for at least two billing cycles, about 60 days.
-This should give you enough time to accomplish your goals.
 If you think you might need more time, ask whether the company offers extensions.

 If the company’s standard is just one month, keep in mind that you have to double the price if you want to stay on the tradeline for two reporting cycles.

 On the other hand, the best tradeline companies should be able to get tradelines to post within a few weeks, if not sooner than that, depending on the tradeline.
-We can often get a tradeline to post in as little as 7-11 days, but our average is around two weeks.
+At Tradeline Supply Company, LLC, we can often get a tradeline to post in as little as 7-11 days, but our average is around two weeks.

 If you want to be able to choose the best tradelines, the tradeline company needs to have a sizeable inventory with a wide range of tradelines in rotation so that there are always tradelines available that can meet your needs.
 If their inventory is sparse, your choices will be limited.